HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Action Steps Supportive Resources

 Train all staff on HPV vaccine guidelines, effectiveness, and safety.
-Include information about minimum intervals and contraindications.
+Include information about minimum intervals, contraindications, and shared clinical decision-making.

 Reducing Missed Opportunities for HPV Vaccinations at Title X Sites Webinar

-Post the ACIP U.S. immunization schedule (or that of a state health department) prominently in the office and all exam rooms.
+Post the most recent version of the CDC/ACIP U.S. Recommended Immunizations for Children 7–18 Years Old (or that of a state health department) prominently in the office and in all exam rooms.

 Use all client encounters to assess need for—and provide—HPV and other vaccines.
 Use normalizing language to explain and administer multiple adolescent vaccinations, including the HPV vaccine, during one visit.